 In March 2012, StubHub began full operations in the United Kingdom.

 In December 2012, StubHub was criticized by organizers of 12-12-12: The Concert for Sandy Relief for allowing scalpers to resell tickets to the event for significant markups.
-In response, the company donated its fees for the ticket sales, totaling approximately US$500,000, to the Robin Hood Foundation.

-In 2012, The agreement between Major League Baseball and StubHub was renewed with modifications, including a minimum price of US$6 for tickets and inclusion of all fees at the time of selecting seats.
+In 2012, the agreement between Major League Baseball and StubHub was renewed with modifications, including a minimum price of US$6 for tickets and inclusion of all fees at the time of selecting seats.

 In March 2013, the Yankees sued StubHub for opening an office within 1,500 feet of Yankee Stadium.